 NCFP's ongoing CEO Initiative is designed to help CEOs and family foundation boards better understand the qualities of effective family foundation leadership as well as its special challenges, while providing them with the tools, information, and support they need to master the complex roles and demands of their positions.
 The CEO initiative was developed and conceived with the guidance of an experienced CEO Initiative Advisory Committee, and has resulted in a series of retreats, seminars, and guides for the field.
 See below for additional information about NCFP's new Non-family Staff Peer Network and about each of the four guides in the series, as well as the initial research report.

 NCFP's Non-family Staff Peer Network, chaired by Chris Koehn of the Farris Foundation and Kelly Chopus of the Robins Foundation, is designed for senior level non-family staff members who are Friends of the Family of the National Center for Family Philanthropy.
 Build a network of your peers facing the unique challenges and joys that are inherent in this role.
 Interested in learning more?
-Read the invitation to the network or contact NCFP Vice President Jason Born for additional information.
-Current NCFP Friends may also sign up for the Non-Family Staff Peer Learning Network.
+Contact NCFP Vice President Jason Born for additional information or to arrange to speak with one of the network's co-chairs.
+Current NCFP Friends may sign up for the Non-Family Staff Peer Learning Network.

 Advice from and for seasoned CEOs